maprihoda/primal_auth/README.md

 ## Motivation

-Full-featured gems like Devise are great authentication solutions, there's no doubt about it.
-They are very usefull e.g. when quickly prototyping a new application.
-However, I prefer to implement authentication from scratch as it's easier for me to fully understand and later maintain/extend it.
+Full-featured gems like Devise are great authentication solutions - they are very usefull e.g. when quickly prototyping a new application.
+However, I prefer to implement authentication from scratch as it's easier for me to maintain/customize/extend it.

 ## Installation